mrharmonies/orange-infected-wound-trained-model/README.md

 # introduction

-orange-infected-wound-trained-model is a supervised trained Neural Network model, trained to categorize images of wound as **infected wound** or **clean wound**.
+orange-infected-wound-trained-model is a supervised trained Neural Network model, trained to classify images of wound as **infected wound** or **clean wound**.
 This trained model is to be use within **Orange Data Mining program**.

 # requirements